zdravkov/kendo-docs/api/wrappers/jsp/chart.md

 ### zoomStart `String`

-Fires when the user has used the mousewheel to zoom the chart.
+Fires when the user has used the mousewheel to zoom the chart.The zoom operation can be aborted by calling e.preventDefault().

 #### Example
     <kendo:chart zoomStart="handle_zoomStart">